MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup-existing-instance.md

 1. Download the __Microsoft Dynamics 365 Product Visualize__ app from the iOS App Store.

-2. Open the app, select __Sign In__, and then sign in with admin credentials for the Dynamics 365 for Sales instance.
+2. Open the app, select __Sign In__, and then sign in with the admin credentials for the Dynamics 365 for Sales instance.

 3. When prompted for permissions, select __Consent on behalf of your organization__.